Wiki · Pattern · Last reviewed June 24, 2026

 The protocol race is an attempt to make agent-mediated transactions legible to existing commerce infrastructure.
 The common design problem is that legacy payment systems assume a human is directly clicking buy on a trusted merchant or wallet surface.
 Agentic commerce breaks that assumption by inserting an AI intermediary between intent, selection, checkout, and payment.

 OpenAI and Stripe's Agentic Commerce Protocol focuses on connecting buyers, AI agents, and businesses so purchases can be completed through agent surfaces while merchants keep existing systems for payments, fulfillment, and customer support.
 Google's AP2 emphasizes mandates: signed records of user intent, cart approval, delegated constraints, and payment linkage.
-Visa's Trusted Agent Protocol focuses on helping merchants distinguish legitimate AI agents from malicious bots and support safer agent-driven checkout.
-Mastercard's Agent Pay emphasizes registered agents, tokenized payments, transparency, and user control over what an agent may purchase.
+Visa's Trusted Agent Protocol focuses on helping merchants distinguish legitimate AI agents from malicious bots by verifying signed agent messages.
+Mastercard's Agent Pay emphasizes registered agents, tokenized payments, transparency, user control, and dispute support.
 PayPal's ChatGPT partnership shows the wallet layer becoming a major distribution and trust point.

 Cryptographic and stablecoin rails are also part of the field.
 Coinbase's x402 work with Google AP2 frames agents as economic actors that may pay other agents, services, APIs, crawlers, or microtask systems.
 That makes agentic commerce broader than consumer shopping: it can include machine-to-machine payments and tiny automated transactions that are impractical under traditional checkout flows.